Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 University Hospitals

-1. Siriraj Hospital - Established in collaboration with Mahidol University, it stands as one of Thailand's pioneering and largest healthcare institutions, providing a comprehensive array of medical services to patients.
+1. Siriraj Hospital - It was set up by partnering with Mahidol University, it is one of the oldest and largest hospital of Thailand that offers almost all types of medical services to the patients.

-2. Ramathibodi Hospital - Another Mahidol University-affiliated institution, known for its comprehensive medical services and research.
+2. Ramathibodi Hospital - Another one of the Mahidol University and it offers extensive medical services and also control research.

 Government Hospitals

-2. Vajira Hospital - Operated by the Medical Department of Bangkok Metropolitan Administration (BMA), offering a wide range of medical services with a focus on community healthcare.
+2. Vajira Hospital - another hospital that is under the Medical Department of Bangkok Metropolitan Administration (BMA) which delivers the comprehensive medical services with the emphasis on the community-oriented approach.

 Private Hospitals